The Secret History of the Tally Stick

 The widespread use of the tally stick as money depended on the previous evolution of money as a legally enforced unit of account.
 Tally sticks did not originate money.
 But they played a crucial and continuous role in the development of medieval and modern monetary systems until the nineteenth century.
 Much commerce in medieval times was carried out using tallies.
 One of the functions of medieval fairs was to bring tally users together to reconcile their credits and debts.
 Lawyers were available to verify the tallies and deal with disputes.

 After Charles II came to the throne in 1660, he further expanded the use of tallies to increase public borrowing.
 His Treasury officials created the “tally of loan.”
 Such tallies were backed up by a repayment order with six per cent interest.
-Samuel Pepys in his diaries referred several times to payments at the Exchequer made to him by tally.
+Samuel Pepys in his diaries referred several times to payments at the Exchequer made by tallies.
 After the founding of the Bank of England in 1694, the Bank Act of 1697 increased its authorized capital, allowing up to 80 per cent to be paid in tallies, and the rest in banknotes.
 But, almost a century later, an Act of Parliament of 1782 declared that the Exchequer’s use of tally sticks would be phased out.
 Tallies continued to be cut until 1826.
-In 1834 the Exchequer gathered the many thousands of pieces of wood, in two cartloads, were stuffed in bundles into a stove and burnt in the House of Lords, thus destroying seven centuries of invaluable public financial records.
+In 1834 the Exchequer gathered many thousands of tallies in cartloads.
+These were stuffed in bundles into a stove and burnt in the House of Lords, thus destroying seven centuries of invaluable public financial records.
 The fire spread out of control and destroyed both Houses of Parliament.
 In its fiery death, tally money had its symbolic revenge.
 These unfortunate tallies had already been deprived of their monetary value.
-Their remaining, material form was the means of their revenge.
-They destroyed the building that had helped to give them meaning, authority, and power.
+Their material form was the means of their retaliation.
+Its combustion destroyed the building that had helped to give them meaning, authority, and power.(6)

 Thomas Mann Baynes